 Figure 2.
 Percentage of individuals who use the Internet to get in touch with the public administration

-Source: Personal elaboration based on data collected form the European Union’s Website
+Source: Personal elaboration based on data collected from the European Union’s Website

-Considering the “e-Romania” report prepared by the Ministry of Communications and Information Society, in which the index showed that countries are better prepared for e-Administration, Romania is not on the top positions, although it belongs to the group of countries with the highest percentage increase of Internet users and also an increase in the number of online services designed to support citizen participation (MCISb).
+An index listed in the “e-Romania” report prepared by the Romanian Ministry of Communications and Information Society, showed how prepared countries are for e-Administration.
+Romania does not rank among the top positions, although it belongs to the group of countries with the highest percentage increase in the number of Internet users and has witnessed an increase in the number of online services designed to support citizen participation (MCISb).

 Case Study: Romanian Municipalities’ Radiography

-In this section, we had the objective to verify how the municipalities of Romania, which represent the main focus of this research, meet citizens’ demands and complaints.
-In this regard, we have analysed what king of information the municipalities give, via the Internet, to citizens and to the business sector.
-Specifically, we looked for the dissemination of financial and management information, and for data on the services provided and their quality.
-The present study was made in 2015 (Vrabie, 2015).
+This section verifies how Romanian municipalities, which constitute the main focus of this study, meet citizens’ demands and address complaints.
+We analyzed the kind of information that municipalities provide online to both citizens and the business sector.
+We examined the mode of dissemination of financial and management information, the data on the services provided, and their quality.
+This study was conducted in 2015 (Vrabie, 2015).

-To determine the “responsibility” (Vrabie, 2013) of municipalities through the global network, we firstly investigated the presence on the Internet of Romanian municipalities.
-Only 96 have an active Web page – representing 93.20% of the total, and 7 municipalities do not have a Web page at all or their address is not active – representing 6.80% (the results are shown in Fig. 3).
+To determine the “responsibility” (Vrabie, 2013) of municipalities through the global network, we first investigated the presence of Romanian municipalities on the Internet.
+Only 96 municipalities had active websites at the time of study, accounting for 93.20% of the total.
+As many as 7 (6.80%) municipalities did not have websites, or their web addresses were not active.
+These results are shown in Figure 3.

 [Figure 3 here]